Restaurant customer holds credit card reader in his hands to pay his bill.

 #5 Exposure to potential fraud

-Sometimes, credit card companies decline a purchase on your card that appears to be suspicious.
+Sometimes, credit card companies will decline a purchase on your card that looks suspicious.
 This happens when credit card information like your credit card number or other card details have been exposed to potentially fraudulent activity.
-The issuing bank or card issuer may freeze your account to prevent unauthorized purchases.
+The card issuing bank or credit issuer may freeze your account to prevent unauthorized purchases.

 #6 Credit limit decrease